🇱🇺 Luxembourg

 Commission de Surveillance du Secteur Financier (CSSF)

-Informational only, not legal advice.
-Entries marked as placeholder or awaiting verification must not be relied on.
-Confirm all requirements with Luxembourg's regulator and qualified local counsel before acting.
+Not legal advice.
+Entries marked placeholder or awaiting verification shouldn't be relied on.
+Verify with Luxembourg's regulator and qualified local counsel before acting.